Dave Kelsheimer

 Dave Paul Kelsheimer is an American swimming coach.
 In 2015, Kelsheimer was named an assistant open water swimming-coach for the 2016 United States Olympic Swimming Team.
 He is the head coach and CEO of Team Santa Monica in Santa Monica, California.

-He coached Jordan Wilimovsky on to the 2016 US Olympic Swimming Team.
-He has coached in the Cayman Islands and Australia prior to coaching in the United States.
+He coached Jordan Wilimovsky on to the 2016 US Olympic Swimming Team, and also trained Israeli Olympic swimmer Matan Roditi from September 2019 to March 2020.
+He coached in the Cayman Islands and Australia prior to coaching in the United States.